19th Century Russia

 Alexander II 1855-1881

-Crimean War 1853-1856 War is lost to Britian and the Ottomans, and public opinion has begin to change towards belief that something must be done.
+Crimean War 1853-1856 War is lost to Britian and the Ottomans, and public opinion has begun to change towards belief that something must be done to reform the autocracy and the class hierarchy.

 Autocratic Liberalism

 Zemstvo Reforms, etc Liberals believe that this is a very good thing.
-They want the end of autocracy and the creation of a constitutional government of laws, institutions to create economic development in Russia
+They want the end of autocracy and the creation of a constitutional government of laws and institutions to stimulate economic development .

 1848: All the liberal revolutions in Europe were squelched.
 What is to be done?
 Not liberalism anymore!
 Many members of the intelligentsia became more skeptical about the liberal position.